The5thAxiom/dnd/src/pages/phandelver-2022/session-notes.md

     -   Goblin 4
 -   We capture goblin 4, I feed him a herb, he is out cold.
 -   Erxhalim finds the goblin's trail.
 About a dozen goblins were here, 2 bodies were taken from here.
--   The goblin's boss is called 'clard'.
+-   The goblin's boss is called 'Clarg'.
 Very annoying.
 -   We hide the wagon, also take some oil.
 HerbAxe takes a shot of ale.
 -   Boblin is on a leash, we go on the trail.
 -   There is a snare.